Moggach/my-blog-site/src/posts/7 Key Elements to your Amazon Product Page.md

 date: "2021-04-06"
 ---

-High quality converting Amazon product pages improve your ranking in the search algorithm and help you sell more books.
+High quality Amazon product pages can improve your ranking in the search algorithm and help you sell more books.

 During the COVID-19 pandemic Amazon has been the main shop window for millions of book buyers.
 What are the key elements of the product page where publishers can make the most difference to sales?